LMBertholdo/togo/README.md

 # Final TODOs
 - all chapters read
 - title
-- cover
+- cover --> later
 - abstract
 - samenvatting
-- Open data management: check with Roland
+- Open data management: include in appendix, open access, do it!
-- Ethical considerations: check with Roland
+- Ethical considerations: anyfed paper
-- Glossary: check with Roland
-- check biblio
+- check biblio --- start with
 - about the author
 - print test